Bernie Custis, pro football’s first black quarterback, dies at age 88

 But the former college roommate of Al Davis — the late Oakland Raiders coach and owner — was told he’d play safety with the club, a move he resisted.

-The native of Washington, D.C., opted to sign with Hamilton instead, starting every game under centre in his first season.
+The native of Washington, D.C., opted to sign with Hamilton instead, starting every game under centre in his first season in the Interprovincial Rugby Football Union, one of the leagues that would later form the CFL.

 Custis moved to running back the following season and in 1953 helped Hamilton win the Grey Cup game, downing Winnipeg 12-6.